Google Play: Monetization & Apps

 The Results

-Overall, these findings and solves lead to happier players and a higher user engagement for the SMSM effort.
+Overall, these findings and solves lead to happier players, less confusion, and a higher user engagement for the SMSM effort.

 Notifications center